 Patients who grind or clench their teeth or who have poor bite scan develop a serious problem with their jaw called TMJ disorder.
-TMJ disorder, or TMD, can adversely affect the teeth, gums, and bone structures.
-TMD can be the source of many uncomfortable symptoms that may decrease the quality of your daily life.
+TMJ disorder, known as TMJ or TMD, can adversely affect the teeth, gums, and bone structures.
+TMJ can be the source of many uncomfortable symptoms that may decrease the quality of your daily life.

 - Do you clench or grind your teeth?